TheInnerLight/pure-log/README.md

 ## MDC Logging

-Works in any monad with a `LiftIO` instance and an `ApplicativeLocal` instance where the environment that you intend to read from has a `ToMdc` instance.
+Works in any `Monad` with a `LiftIO` instance and an `ApplicativeLocal` instance where the environment that you intend to read from has a `ToMdc` instance.

 ```
 import org.novelfs.pure.log.Logger